Gozinne/Client-Server-Architecture/Readme.md

 It refers to a network-connected architecture in which two or more computers transmit and receive requests from one another.
 Let us break it down further.

-* Client: In the DevOps world this is refered to as a computer or device also known as `Host`.
+* **Client**: In the DevOps world this is refered to as a computer or device also known as `Host`.
 Client computers provide an interface to allow a computer user to request services of the server and to display the results the server returns
-* Server: A server, on the other hand, is a remote computer that waits for client requests before responding to them.
+* **Server**: A server, on the other hand, is a remote computer that waits for client requests before responding to them.
 A server should ideally provide a standardised transparent interface to clients so that they are unaware of the characteristics of the system (i.e., the hardware and software) that is providing the service.
 ![image](https://user-images.githubusercontent.com/80969889/208232594-ec2affe5-0041-4678-a488-151c08e8d902.png)
 ***
 This computing strategy works well when clients and servers have distinct tasks to complete on a regular basis.